ErAkramAnsari/Calculator/README.md

 # Calculator
-I created a Calculator user interface with the help of HTML and CSS
+I created a Calculator user interface with the help of HTML, CSS and javaScript